In the 1800s, many people lived in slum housing. These were often old, run-down buildings that were in bad condition.

 If you could not afford a permanent residence you could sleep in a doss house.

-Doss houses were cheap, run-down “hotels” that were often in bad condition.
+Doss houses were cheap Victorian slum houses, like run-down “hotels” that were often in bad condition.
 By the end of the 1900s, there were around 1000 Doss houses in London.
 I use the word “hotel” loosely as often these beds were in old warehouses or factories.

 Some of the beds in a doss house became known as a “four penny coffin” as they were purely a wooden box that looked a lot like a coffin and cost four pence per night to sleep in.